Knowledge Hub

 Do one final video walkthrough after all work is complete.
 Start at the entrance and move room by room.

-If you need a fast move-out repair plan, send photos through WhatsApp and include your handover deadline.
+If you need a fast move-out repair plan, send photos with your request and include your handover deadline.
 For most tenant-focused work, start with Painting Services and Handyman Services.

 Use these related guides for deeper handover decisions: